 I often use Notepad++, IA Writer, and MarkdownPad 2 as well as online Content Management Systems (CMS) such as WordPress.

 My technology and resources

-are never an excuse.
+are never an excuse for missed deadlines.

 Because I write for a living, I don’t keep 9-5 hours and I don’t sit at a desk in my isolated office all the time.

 I don’t let Atlassian, Slack, et al interrupt me or control my life.
 I control my environment to keep my head clear and my work competitive.
 Clients who require freelancers to chase every squirrel that comes in via Slack or Teams or Skype chats will find me kindly avoiding such enemies of focus (and creative productivity).